Nolanrulesroblox/Apache2-Install-V2/README.md

  If you need more then 2 sites a Script with upto 5 sites will be coming within the year.
  -
- if you are using just 1 site, Just Fill out the 2nd one with Example.com (dummy site and wont be used) - for your site.
+ if you are using just 1 site, Just Fill out the 2nd one with Example.com (dummy site and wont be used) -
+ Make sure you Right click and make file an executable or the script will NEVER work.
+ -
+ for your site.
 Replace the Index file with your Site. (ex: /var/www/yoursite.com/public_html/*put your website files here*) you also need to stop the Apache service (sudo service apache2 stop) and put in the files then Turn on Apache (sudo service apache2 start)